phylum-dev/phylum-ci/README.md

 It will accept a Phylum token from an environment variable or specified as an option, but will also function in the case that no token is provided.
 This can be because there is already a token set that should continue to be used or because no token exists and one will need to be manually created or set, after the CLI is installed.

+#### `phylum-ci` Script Entry Point

+The `phylum-ci` script is for analyzing lockfile changes.
+The script can be used locally or from within a Continuous Integration (CI) environment.
+It will attempt to detect the CI platform based on the environment from which it is run and act accordingly.
+The current CI platforms/environments supported are:

+* None (local use)
+  * This is the "fall-through" case used when no other environment is detected
+  * Can be useful to analyze lockfiles locally, prior to or after submitting a pull/merge request (PR/MR) to a CI system
+    * Establishing a successful submission prior to submitting a PR/MR to a CI system
+    * Troubleshooting after submitting a PR/MR to a CI system and getting unexpected results

 ## License